trys/trysv4/site/content/blog/state-of-the-browser-2018.md

 ## WebXR and the Immersive Web

-Ada shared about the amazing possibilities of Web XR.
+Ada Rose Cannon shared about the amazing possibilities of Web XR.

 Virtual reality and augmented reality are two ends of the same spectrum.

-The most encouraging part of this talk was seeing how much care is going into developing this spec.
-The transition from desktop to mobile was shaky, so it's amazing to hear how browsers and companies are preparing for this next shift.
+The most encouraging part of this talk was seeing how much care is going into developing these specifications.
+The transition from desktop to mobile was shaky, so it's great to hear how browsers and companies are preparing for this next shift.
 Pokémon Go showed the world how massive XR can be, so we need to be ready to steward this new medium well.

 Ada raised a really interesting point about the problem with native XR apps.
 We know how large 'normal' native apps can get, and how expensive their daily updates are for many users.
 Native XR apps are often an order of magnitude larger.
 And when each content provider creates their own walled product, it's going to be very costly to the user.